 About our Community Outreach Programs

-San Diego Junior Theatre education outreach programs (programs that travel to school and community sites) offer programs to all grade levels (Pre-K through 12) for students ages 4-18.
+San Diego Junior Theatre’s Education Outreach program travels to schools and community sites offering theatre enrichments.
+We offer programs to all grade levels (Pre-K through 12) for students ages 4-18.

 SCHOOL DAY PROGRAMS